5 REASONS TO VISIT FIFE

 The Kingdom of Fife is of course well known as the mecca for golfers and St Andrews and the famous Old course are the spiritual home of the sport.
-Scotland’s oldest and most distinguished university is also located in this seaside town, along with a ruined castle and a myriad of shops & restaurants, like the Dolls house, the seafood restaurant (in a glass box) and our favourite, the Grange Inn just outside the town.
+Scotland’s oldest and most distinguished university is also located in this seaside town, along with a ruined castle and a myriad of shops & restaurants, like the Dolls house, the seafood restaurant (in a glass box) and our favorite, the Grange Inn just outside the town.

 There is also the award winning Peat inn and the Balgove larder at Strathtyrum.
 A cookery demo at Kemback House, a stunning mansion near St Andrews is another fun way to learn about the local cuisine.
 When considering a visit to Fife, please remember that it has a lot to offer and is a wonderful base from which to explore Perthshire, Angus and of course Edinburgh, which are all within easy reach.
 Below is a small selection of things to do whilst in the area, which LTR can arrange for you during your stay.

-The fishing villages of East Neuk are always amongst the most popular in Scotland and each has along with the obligatory links golf course, a lovely fishing harbour and a lot of very attractive seaside houses, which are now hugely sought after as holiday homes.
+The fishing villages of East Neuk are always among the most popular in Scotland and each has along with the obligatory links golf course, a lovely fishing harbor and a lot of very attractive seaside houses, which are now hugely sought after as vacation homes.
 There are some great pubs like the Ship Inn in Elie and the lobster shack in Crail.
 Anstruther has Scotland’s most famous fish & chip shop, although I believe Cromars in St Andrews has stolen this accolade.
-Pittenweem is my favourite of the fishing villages but they are all great to visit.
+Pittenweem is my favorite of the fishing villages but they are all great to visit.
 If based in Fife, a lovely way to soak in the local area is to head over to spend a day on Goldenloch at Lindores with John Nicol, the guru of the local fishing scene.

 You will be kitted out and sent off on a boat but for those who need some instruction there is no one better in the whole country than Brian McGlashan, who fishes all over the world but LTR can arrange for him to give fly casting lessons.